lussytea/english-for-designers/03-aboutness/case-study.md

 # Dezi Dezi Koleda

-##### TThe story began, when Marianna, the head of the organization team of the Deziluze Festival, texted me on FB Messenger:
+##### The story began, when Marianna, the head of the organization team of the Deziluze Festival, texted me on FB Messenger:

 ![mari-chat1](https://user-images.githubusercontent.com/79570985/142956340-b64fe910-5e28-4959-ab70-5fe80944b5d9.png)